Patricia Piccinini: 2001–2010

 This transformation has already occurred, with very little fuss given its magnitude.
 The question of whether this is a good or a bad thing is both too simplistic and a little academic.
 As with so much of this biotechnology, the extraordinary has already become the ordinary.
 The real question is 'what are we going to do with it'.
 Still life with Stem Cells is one possible answer."

+Also in 2002, she produced The Young Family, representing the growth of replacement human organs in other creatures.
+The same year, she created a four-minute single-channel digital video from 16 mm film called The Sandman, which shows a young woman swimming endlessly expanse of water, slowly being revealed to possess gills.

 In 2003, Piccinini represented Australia at the 50th Venice Biennale.
-The work exhibited was 'We Are Family', an exhibition which displayed humanlike mutant figures behaving like humans.
+The work exhibited was We Are Family, an exhibition which displayed humanlike mutant figures behaving like humans.
+The work was accompanied by a soundscape composed and produced by François Tétaz.

-'The Long-Awaited' (2008) was a later work attempting to explore the theme of empathy through a lifelike sculpture of a child cradling a manatee-human hybrid.
+The Long-Awaited (2008) was a later work attempting to explore the theme of empathy through a lifelike sculpture of a child cradling a manatee-human hybrid.
+In the same year, she created The Stags, a fibreglass sculpture of two motor scooters fighting like stags.

-2012 to 2013
+She created the 2009 installation Perhaps the World is Fine Tonight for the Tasmanian Museum and Art Gallery in Hobart, again accompanied by music by François Tétaz.

+Her 2010 work, The Comforter, depicted a young girl covered in hair, holding an "other-worldly creature".

+2011–2020

-"The Skywhale", commissioned for the centenary of Canberra.
+The Skywhale, commissioned for the centenary of Canberra.

-The Skywhale was a work commissioned by the ACT Government for its Centenary year.
-The ABC described the work as a "hot air balloon in the shape of a tortoise-like animal featuring huge dangling udders made from four hectares of nylon".
-The budget for the project was $300,000 and has been the subject of comments made by ACT Chief Ministers Jon Stanhope and Andrew Barr.
+The Skywhale was a work commissioned by the ACT Government for its centenary year in 2013.
+The ABC described the work as a "hot air balloon in the shape of a tortoise-like animal featuring huge dangling udders made from four hectares of nylon", and the work was the subject of controversy among Canberrans.
+The budget for the project was and was the subject of comments made by ACT Chief Ministers Jon Stanhope and Andrew Barr.
+Piccinini received only A$8000 of the cost, which she mostly spent on visits to the manufacturer in Bristol, England.